chrisgrieser/pdf-annotation-extractor-alfred/README.md

 Highlights, Underlines and Strikethroughs are extracted as blockquotes when the have no comments, and as annotated quote when they have a comment.
 Highlights and Underlines are extracted in visually the same way, while Strikethroughs are extracted as Markdown Strikethroughs.

 ### Automatic Page Number Identification
-The *correct* page numbers will automatically be determined from one of three sources  and inserted into the references as Pandoc Citations, with descending priority:
-1. the BibTeX-Library
-2. DOI found in the PDF
-3. Prompt to manually enter the page number.
+The *correct* page numbers will automatically from the BibTex Library.
+If there is no start-page information in the BibTex entry (e.g. monographies), you are prompted to enter the page number manually.
 - Enter the __true page number of your first PDF page__. *Example*:__ if the first PDF page represents the page number 104, you have to enter `104`.
 - In case there is content before the actual text (e.g. a foreword or a Table of Contents), the first true page often occurs later in the PDF.
 In that case, you must enter a __negative page number__, reflecting the true page number the first PDF would have. *Example:* Your PDF is a book which has a foreword, and uses roman numbers for it; true page number 1 is PDF page number 12.
 If you continued the numbering backwards, the first PDF page would have page number `-10`.
 So you enter the value `-10` when prompted for a page number.

+### Automatic Citekey Identification
+If the filename of the pdf is *exactly* the citekey (optionally followed by an underscore and some text like `{citekey}_{title}.pdf`), the citekey for the bibliographic information will be automatically determined.
+Otherwise, you have to enter the citekey manually.
+(You can turn off automatic citekey identification via `aconf`, see (section Configuration)[#configuration].)

+You can easily achieve such a filename pattern with via renaming rules of most reference managers, for example with the [ZotFile plugin for Zotero](http://zotfile.com/#renaming-rules) or the [AutoFile feature of BibDesk](https://bibdesk.sourceforge.io/manual/BibDeskHelp_77.html#SEC140).

 ### Annotation Codes
 Insert these special codes at the __beginning__ of an annotation to invoke special actions on that annotation.
 Annotation Codes do not apply to Strikethroughs.
 (You can run the Alfred command `acode` to quickly display a cheat sheet showing all the following information.)